crisp-oss/chappe/README.md

 ##### Interact with the Crisp Chatbox

-If you need to interact with the Crisp Chatbox from your Markdown code, you can include a traditional Markdown link with an URL pointing to a `#crisp-chat-` anchor.
+If you need to interact with the Crisp Chatbox from your Markdown code, you can include a traditional Markdown link with an URL pointing to special anchors.

 The following anchors are available: